Fence – Fencing

 Fencing is at the crux of American home ownership.
 The vast majority of homes, young and old, rural and urban, utilize some type of fencing on the property.
 Fences serve a variety of purposes, from privacy to security to landscape appeal.
 And just as uses for fencing vary, so do the materials available for fence building.
 Wood, vinyl, aluminum, and iron fencing are all popular fencing materials.
 Each material has its own range of styles and grades.

 Vinyl Fencing: Vinyl fencing is made from polyvinyl chloride (PVC) and has several benefits over other fencing materials.
-Vinyl fencing is more expensive than its competitors but has incredible longevity and is maintenance-free.
+Vinylis more expensive but has incredible longevity and is maintenance-free.
 It is only limited by a small range of available colors.
-Most vinyl fences are designed in the picket fence style but are also available in privacy, ranch, and pool fence styles.
+Most vinyl fences are designed in the picket style but are also available in privacy, ranch, and pool fence style.

 Wood Fencing: There are three main types of wood fencing: privacy, picket, and rail fences.
 Conventional types of wood used include cedar, pine, redwood, cypress, and more.
 The availability of each will depend on the region.
-Privacy fences serve to provide the homeowner with seclusion and an intimate setting in the back or front yard.
+Privacy fences serve to provide the homeowner with seclusion and an intimate setting.
 Usually six to eight feel tall, privacy fences are common in both urban and suburban environments.

 St. Louis Fence Companies

 |Affordable Fencing of St. Louis||314-422-6964|